RyujiTsuchiya/slack--notice-bot/README.md

 - Written in Ruby 2.6.5
 - slack-ruby-client 0.14.4
-- You need to get an API token to action the bot
+- You need to get an API token

-### get Slack API-TOKEN <br>
+## How to get
 Please refer to the following url <br>
    https://api.slack.com/

 ## How to start

-1. clone and setup
+1. Clone and setup

 ```
    $ git clone https://github.com/RyujiTsuchiya/slack-notice-bot